djboris9/merger/README.md

 This readme is only an introduction.

 ### Merge algorithm
-Let A be the first arbitrary value and B be the second arbitrary value with precendence. boolean, numeric and string types will be overwritten by the argument with precendence (B). slice and array types will be concatenated (A ∥ B). struct and map types will be merged together giving a union of all fields, where the values of them are merged too (A ∪ B)
+Let A be the first arbitrary value and B be the second arbitrary value with precedence. boolean, numeric and string types will be overwritten by the argument with precedence (B). slice and array types will be concatenated (A ∥ B). struct and map types will be merged together giving a union of all fields, where the values of them are merged too (A ∪ B)